metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ##### _Injuries_

-With Bakey Mayfield finally sidelined with injury, P.J.
+With Baker Mayfield finally sidelined with injury, P.J.
 Walker can now step in and breathe some life back into this offense.

 ##### _Weather_

 Dome Game

 ##### _History_

+No recent history between the two games, though it's worth noting that both teams have literally just faced the 49ers one week removed from one another.
+These games don't really tell us much considering San Francisco dominated both teams with little effort.

+***

+### Panthers +10.5

+***

+The Rams are too pathetic a team to merit such a huge spread.
+Granted, the Panthers have been a pretty sorry-ass club in their own right, but in their defense, they've recently broken free of some of the shackles holding them back - with Baker currently on the mend and head coach Matt Rhule and defensive coordinator Phil Snow both fired, these Panthers have some real hope for improvement now.
+Unlike our boy Baker, P.J.
+Walker can actually connect on some of the passes he throws towards his receivers.
+On top of that, Walker's also demonstrated some mobility as well.